wong-justin/whiteboard/whiteboard_ideas.md

 gesture ideas:
 - [x] right click and drag to pan
-- [x] shift click to erase
+- [-] shift click to erase
-    - [x] faster wiggles back and forth to erase -> larger eraser radius
+    - [-] faster wiggles back and forth to erase -> larger eraser radius

 - [ ] erase by deleting paths,
     not just creating white lines?

 other features:
 - [x] undo
-    - double right click to initiate? idk
-    - [ ] wiggling for many redos, ie undo each time detect change in direction
+    - [x] wiggling for many redos, ie undo each time detect change in direction
 - [ ] redo
 - [x] clear all (small button like top right corner or something)
-- [ ] zoom in/out
+- [x] zoom in/out
-    - [ ] slider on the side/corner? easy access but not in the way
+    - [x] slider on the side/corner? easy access but not in the way

 - [ ] change colors (r,g,b, keep it simple)